 All sound is transmitted through FM radio.
 Some guests watch from their cars and use their car stereo, while others bring chairs and blankets to sit in front of their vehicle and listen through an FM-capable radio or boombox.

-You won’t be disappointed with the selection at their concession stand, which ranges from burgers and fries to funnel cakes and frozen treats!
-The menu also includes favorites like Chilly Dilly pickles, candy and tubs of buttery, delicious popcorn.
+You won’t be disappointed with the selection at their concession stand, which ranges from burgers and fries to funnel cakes and frozen treats.
+And make sure to get your hands on this year’s souvenir cup and T-shirt.

 The gates open one hour before the first showtime of the day.
 Arrive at least 60 minutes early to avoid lines, get a good spot, visit the concession stand and watch the sunset!
-For weekends, blockbuster movies and holidays, lines to get into Starlite can be long, so plan on arriving at least 90 minutes before showtime.
+For weekends, blockbuster movies and holidays, lines to get into Starlite can be long, so plan on arriving at least an hour before showtime.

 Tickets & Hours

 The drive-in season is dependent on the weather, typically running from March through at least October.
-For the latest schedule, check Starlite’s official page.
+Starlite is open Fridays-Sundays currently.
+Beginning in mid-May, it will be open seven days a week for the summer months until mid-August.
+Operations will return to weekends only until the end of the season.
+For the latest schedule, check Starlite’s Facebook page.

 From date nights to family outings, parking at the drive-in is one of the best ways to watch a movie in Wichita!